IGS/gEAR/docs/Documentation/gEARWiki.md

 * **From the RNAseq comparison tool:**

 In the RNAseq comparison tool, you can create a new gene list containing your genes of interest directly from the plotting or statistical results.
-After making a plot, click and drag to select genes of interest (genes selected will show on the right side of the page).
-To download a text file listing all the genes use the download icon while the cart icon adds all the selected genes to a new gene list which can be used elsewhere.
+After making a plot, click and drag to select genes of interest.
+Click on View and save selected genes to proceed.
+To download a text file listing all the genes use the download button (found next to save)) while the save button adds all the selected genes to a new gene list (You must provide a name to proceed) which can be used elsewhere.

 <img width="1281" alt="Screen Shot 2022-04-26 at 10 51 31 AM" src="https://user-images.githubusercontent.com/28451557/165328652-2eef196d-7cd9-4764-aa3b-999166d31121.png">